David-Lor/GTAIV-SimpleGangWar/README.md

 ## Known bugs

 - First spawned peds may stand still and not fight.
 A possible workaround is to bump into them, or kill them.
+- Peds may not fight if spawnpoints are too far.
+- Usage during missions may cause different problems:
+  - Allies may not follow the player
+  - Mission and SimpleGangWar enemies may fight each other (this may be fixed when implementing the ProcessOtherRelationshipGroups feature)

 ## TODO